SageSimulations/Sage/README.md

 ...And remember, it's just code, in Visual Studio!
 Use your source code control system, issue tracking system, components and tools of choice, even your own development methodologies.
 It is a seamless and first class member of your .net development project.

 **Sage® is:**
- * A Discrete Event Simulation Engine built from around 25,000 lines of C# code.
+ * A Discrete-Event and Agent-Based Simulation Engine built from around 25,000 lines of C# code.
+ * Supportive of System-Dynamics techniques either standalone, or as part of a DES/ABM implementation.
  * Open source, licensed under [Affero GPL v3](./LICENSE).
 (Less restrictive terms are available.)
  * Proven through customers in pharma, military, mining, climate modeling, simulation tooling, and other industries.